artsy/peril-settings/README.md

 ### TL:DR on this Repo?

-Peril is Danger running on a web-server, this repo is the configuration for that, currently the dangerfiles in [org](org/) run on every issue and pull request for all our repos.
+Peril is Danger running on a web-server.
+This repo is the configuration for that, and currently the dangerfiles in [org](org/) run on every issue and pull request for all our repos.

 ### To Develop